WomensCodingCircle/ai-deep-learning/ml_post.md

 # What is Machine Learning?

+Contributed by github id: Hiruni Perera https://github.com/HiruniPerera
+#hacktoberfest-2021

 Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.